carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 This may just be a matter of using 'test' to write bigger patterns for X86cmp.

+An important case is comparison against zero:

+if (X == 0) ...

+instead of:

+	cmpl $0, %eax
+	je LBB4_2	#cond_next

+use:
+	test %eax, %eax
+	jz LBB4_2

+which is smaller.

 //===---------------------------------------------------------------------===//

 SSE should implement 'select_cc' using 'emulated conditional moves' that use